Jamie Ward: Loan to Cardiff City

 On 31 January 2018, Ward joined Cardiff City on loan for the remainder of the 2017–18 season in a swap deal involving Lee Tomlin moving to Forest on loan.
 His debut came on 13 February against Bolton Wanderers, however, he suffered an injury 13 minutes into the game, resulting in his substitution.

 Loan to Charlton Athletic

 On 31 August 2018, Ward joined League One side Charlton Athletic on loan until 1 January 2019.

 Scunthorpe United

 On 25 September 2019, Ward joined League Two club Scunthorpe United on a deal until January 2020.

 Solihull Moors

 On 2 October 2020, Ward joined National League side Solihull Moors on a one-year deal.

 Buxton

 On 13 August 2021, Ward joined Northern Premier League side Buxton.

 Ilkeston Town

 Ward left Buxton at the end of the 2021–22 season following them winning the league and gaining promotion.
 He subsequently signed for newly-promoted Northern Premier League Premier Division side Ilkeston Town after they had won the Division One Midlands.
 On 6 September 2022, Ward was named interim manager of the club before being given the job on a permanent basis on the 21st of the month.

+On 28 July 2023, Ward was announced to be departing the club via mutual consent following that evening's pre-season friendly.

+Precision Football

+In January 2024, Ward joined UAE Third Division League side Precision.
+Following promotion, he signed a one-year contract extension in September 2024.